 Our Analysis and Test Results

 Baby Bjorn was created in 1961 by a man named Bjorn Jakobson and remains a family-run business to this day.
 Bjorn and his wife, Lillemor, still play an active role as CEO and head designer of the company.
-They uphold their committed to providing long-lasting products that will stay in excellent condition, as they believe that having children shouldn't require you to buy a lot of "stuff".
+They uphold their commitment to providing long-lasting products that will stay in excellent condition, as they believe that having children shouldn't require you to buy a lot of "stuff."
 They stand behind their core principles of safety, quality, and style for every product they manufacture, starting back with their first baby carrier in 1973.

 Ease of Use